brson/multirust/README.md

 In which case the toolchain can be updated with `multirust update nightly`.

+# Toolchain specification

+`multirust` supports several ways to indicate the toolchain: 'stable', 'beta' and 'nightly' all download from the corresponding release channel.
+When any of these toolchain specifiers are used `multirust` will periodically notify you of available updates.
+All three channels can be optionally appended with an archive date, as in 'nightly-2014-12-18', in which case the toolchain is downloaded from the archive for that date (if available).
+Any other specifier is considered an explict Rust version number, as in '0.12.0', or a custom toolchain identifier, depending on context.

 # Custom toolchains

 Custom toolchains - those not distributed by The Rust Project - may be